An offer that seems too good to be true should raise a red flag, especially from someone who hasn’t thoroughly looked at your property.

 It’s difficult to not be lured in by these attractive offers.
-By tempting you with a number that makes all other offers you receive look low in comparison, the investor effectively pushes out any competition with their high price.
+By tempting you with a number that makes all other offers you receive look low in comparison, the wholesaler effectively pushes out any competition with their high price.
 Once the inspection happens, the buyer often lowers their offer price based on any issues they claim to find.
-Property investors have built a bad reputation by frequently “walking back” or “walking down” offers with a long list of repair costs that sellers have no way to verify.
+Wholesalers have built a bad reputation by frequently “walking back” or “walking down” offers with a long list of repair costs that sellers have no way to verify.

-When you deal with these types of investors, their goal is to get you to commit to their attractive price before you realize that they plan to walk down their offer after you’re invested in the process.
+When you deal with these types of buyers, their goal is to get you to commit to their attractive price before you realize that they plan to walk down their offer after you’re invested in the process.
 If you’re in a rush to sell your home, they know you might not have the time to start over with another cash buyer or with a real estate agent to list your house on the market.

 What you can do

 If you want to sell your home quickly, you’ll need to do your homework to find a buyer you can trust.
 At Sundae, our goal is to help you get the best outcome when selling your house, even if you don’t sell it through our marketplace.

 For homeowners who are looking to sell their house as-is, Sundae is a marketplace that will bring multiple cash offers from vetted investors at a single place for free so that homeowners can get the highest price possible for their house.